microsoft/pyright/docs/settings.md

 **python.analysis.stubPath** [path]: Path to directory containing custom type stub files.

-**python.analysis.typeCheckingMode** ["off", "basic", "standard", "strict"]: Determines the default type-checking level used by pyright.
+**python.analysis.typeCheckingMode** ["off", "basic", "standard", "strict", "all"]: Determines the default type-checking level used by pyright.
 This can be overridden in the configuration file.
 (Note: This setting used to be called "pyright.typeCheckingMode".
 The old name is deprecated but is still currently honored.)

 **python.analysis.typeshedPaths** [array of paths]: Paths to look for typeshed modules.
 Pyright currently honors only the first path in the array.